previsionio/prevision-component-template/README.md

 COPY . /
 ```
-- you cannot use positionnal parameters in args
+- you cannot use positionnal parameters in args.
+Check that your script does not require positionnal argument.
 - IMPORTANT : if your component save a file ( output path ), it must create the directory structure.
 For example :

 ```